 Questions to ask yourself

-- Complete the Careerpilot Pre-16 Skills Map or HE Skills Map (for post 16) in the Career Tools which will help you record experiences, skills and qualities and achievements you already have.
+- Complete the Careerpilot Pre-16 Skills Map or Post 16 Skills Map in the Career Tools which will help you record experiences, skills and qualities, achievements you already have.

 - Do the icould buzz quiz which is a fun way to, in under five minutes, discover: